 Acceptance is the last stage in the Kübler-Ross model of grief.
 It involves acknowledging the reality of the loss and beginning to move forward.
 Acceptance does not mean that you're okay with the loss, but rather, that you're recognizing it as a part of your life experience.

-In this stage, you might start to explore ways to live your life without the person or thing you've lost.
+In this stage, you might start to explore ways to live your life without the person or animal you've lost.
 This could involve reorganizing roles, establishing new routines, or making new connections.

 Other Models of Grief